fmv1992/data_sciences_project_template/readme.md

 ## TODO

 1. Specify data analyses/exploration just after data set loading and just after dataset processing.
+That is, split what currently is one thing in two things.
-1. Move models results to a reporting file.
+1. Move models results to a reporting file `reporting.py`.